ludaladila/Outfit_recommendation/README.md

 - Comparing the ratings from the trained RandomForestRegressor and LLaVA, the **MSE is 4.83**.
 ## Deep Learning Models
 # 4. Application
+ This is our demo [Outfit_recommendation](https://huggingface.co/spaces/yiqing111/Outfit_recommendation) .
+ Users can upload a photo and receive personalized outfit suggestions, filtered by clothing categories, with product images and prices displayed.